Workshops

 The sun is high during ovulation; you may be feeling more called toward outward expression and confidence.
 Discover practices that build strength, fluidity, and heart-centered connection.

-Fall | Release + Integration |
+Autumn | Release + Integration |

 During luteal phases, sensitivity deepens, discernment sharpens.
 We practice boundary awareness, slower strength, and emotional integration.